mmoya26/dollarguard/README.md

 ##  Currently working on: small tweaks and bug fixes

 ##  Todo in general
+- Add loading state for monthly cards when editing and fetching data

 - Add fomatting to the rest of the monthly stats cards